DNS Prefetch

 Who uses DNS Prefetch?

-According to our data, DNS Prefetch is used on thousands of sites, including microsoft.com, amazon.com, and bing.com.
+According to our data, DNS Prefetch is used on millions of sites, including microsoft.com, github.com, and bing.com.

 Is DNS Prefetch used on government websites?